 - Sinus or tonsil infections.

-- Rheumatic fever, which can damage the heart, brain, and joints.
+- Rheumatic fever can damage the heart, brain, and joints.

 Prompt treatment with antibiotics can help prevent these problems.